Open Accessibility Menu

 Finding Answers for Cancer Patients

-What Are PET / CT Scans?
+What Is PET / CT Scans?

-A combined PET/CT Scan is the latest, most advanced whole-body imaging technology used to diagnose and stage cancer.
+A combined PET/CT scan is the latest, most advanced whole-body imaging technology used to diagnose and stage cancer.
 The scan combines PET imaging to detect actively growing cancer cells and CT imaging to provide a detailed picture of the inside of the body.
 CT scans utilize many X-ray images from different angles and cross-sections to create a complete picture with much more detail than a traditional X-ray.
 PET imaging utilizes trace amounts of radioactive materials to evaluate a potential condition.

-The combination of data from the two scans provides a more complete picture, allowing your health care provider to:
+The combination of data from the two scans provides a more complete picture, allowing your healthcare provider to:

-• Diagnose problems
+• Diagnose issues

 • Determine the extent of disease